What is Therapy?

 All sessions with a therapist are billed per session (55 minutes) at the time of each session.
 We accept HSA/FSA cards, debit, and credit.

-To have a lead clinician (Amanda or Stephanie) assigned as a therapist, the fee is $175 per session.
+To have a lead clinician (Amanda, Kristen, or Stephanie) assigned as a therapist, the fee is $180 per session.
 To have an intern clinician assigned as a therapist, the fee is $65 per session.

 How do I fit Therapy into my Schedule?

-As a general rule, we require that all new clients begin by attending sessions on a weekly basis with no more than 6 days between sessions.
-We ask that clients attend weekly therapy sessions for at least 4 consecutive weeks before beginning a collaboration process with their therapist to reduce session frequency.
+We recommend that all new clients begin by attending sessions on a weekly basis for at least 3 consecutive weeks before reducing session frequency.